 Koh Samui is a popular island for its beautiful beaches, nature, mountains, waterfalls and numerous temples.
 It's the second-largest island in Thailand right after Phuket and popular island hopping destination.
 Koh Samui offers various activities and entertainment options, so everyone can enjoy it.
 We have prepared a list of the best things to do in Koh Samui, whether you prefer an adventurous journey around the island with discovering temples, viewpoints, and waterfalls, or prefer relaxing on the beach.
 Koh Samui is a great place to enjoy your vacation.

 This blog post is not only about the best activities to do in Koh Samui - we have prepared a bunch of practical information and complex guide where you will learn how to get to the island, interesting places to see, what are the best beaches, and other practical information such as prices, weather, and other travel tips.

 Best things to do in Koh Samui: Activities and trips

-Let’s have a look at some of our tips on the best things to do in Koh Samui:
+Let's have a look at some of our tips on the best activities to do in Koh Samui:

 1) Night markets